nikcleju/bib2quarto/README.md

     ```
     The default configuration file is `config.yml`.

+    You can also modify the shell script `bib2quarto.sh` to run the app.

 4. The app watches for changes in the BibTeX and Markdown files:
     - If the BibTeX file is updated, the Markdown file will be automatically updated.
     - If the Markdown file is updated, the BibTeX file will be updated accordingly.